Healthcare

 Physician Salary Overview

-The Physician is a sought-after profession in the United States with a median annual salary of $252,000.
-Compensation typically ranges from $148,800 for entry-level positions to $396,000 for experienced professionals in high-demand markets.
+The Physician is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $252,000, compensation for this position ranges from $148,800 at the entry level to $396,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Physician in the US earns between $148,800 and $396,000 per year, with a median of $252,000.